cribepencheff/chas-team8-webshop/README.md

 # Product page
 - Click on product to see more detailed product description.
-- Add higher product amount to shopping cart.
+- Add higher quantities to the shopping cart.
-- Go back to preffered category or home page.
+- Go back to preferred category or home page.

 # Cart page
-- View all added items to the cart.
+- View all added items in the cart.
 - Delete items from the cart.
 - See the total price of the products.
 - Proceed to payment.